 Joseph Morgan, Technology and Innovation Officer

-Joseph Morgan is a principal research statistician in the JMP division of SAS.
-Before joining SAS, he was a full-time faculty member in the School of Computer Science at DePaul University, where he taught computer science, software engineering, and data analysis/applied statistics classes.
+Joseph Morgan is a principal research statistician for JMP.
+Prior to that he was a full-time faculty member in the School of Computer Science at DePaul University, where he taught computer science, software engineering, and data analysis/applied statistics classes.
 His research interests include combinatorial design methods, software reliability theory, and empirical software engineering.
 His publications have appeared in IEEE Transactions on Reliability, International Journal of Reliability, Quality and Safety Engineering plus several conference proceedings.

 Onyi Nwafor, Operations and Logistics Officer